alperiox/bookbot/README.md

 # bookbot

-a project that uses a neural network to read the given PDF file and generate text that looks like from the book.
+a project that reads the given PDF file and uses a neural network to generate text that looks like from the book.

 the built-in neural network is a MLP network that's built with pure pytorch (from scratch) along with batch normalization layer and Kaiming initialization.